source-repo/use-reactive/README.md

 **Flexible** - Can be used in any React project requiring a shared state.

-This makes `createReactiveStore` a tool for managing global reactive state in React applications.
+This makes `createReactiveStore` a tool for managing shared reactive state in React applications.